rbassot/secure-messaging-cli/README.md

 ## Encryption Implementations
 ### Message Encryption Overview
 To achieve end-to-end encryption with perfect forward secrecy we've implemented a derivation of Signal Protocol [[1]](https://en.wikipedia.org/wiki/Signal_Protocol).
 This application uses the Extended Triple Diffie-Hellman (X3DH) to derive a shared key between two users and then encrypts messages using an AEAD encryption scheme (AES-GCM) with the derived shared key.
+We chose X3DH due to it's deniability property, X3DH doesn't give either Alice or Bob a publishable cryptographic proof of the contents of their communication or the fact that they communicated [[2]](https://signal.org/docs/specifications/x3dh/).
 This [section](#x3dh) explains the scenario where Alice wants to send Bob a message.

 ### <a name="x3dh"></a> X3DH Key Agreement Protocol [[2]](https://signal.org/docs/specifications/x3dh/)
 X3DH (or "Extended Triple Diffie-Hellman") key agreement protocol establishes a shared secret key between two parties who mutually authenticate each other based on public keys.